| Title: | Frequency Distribution Tables, Histograms and Polygons |

 ... |

-potential further arguments (require by generic). |
+potential further arguments (required by generic). |

-) will be shown, as well as the pattern of the first column,
+(a data.frame) will be shown, as well as the pattern of the first column,

-) will be shown.
+(a data.frame) will be shown.
 The columns are:

 ‘Class limits’